catenglaender/il-item-mockup/docs/report_user-intention_object-UI-components.md

 When a user interacts with an interface, they approach it with expectations and methods they learned from previous experiences.
 This is often referred to as the user's mental model.
 The user intent describes the goal, the mental model describes how they think they will get there.

-For example, if the user intent is to pick a course from a category that interests them, they apply the mental model of navigation they know from a file manager.
-They expect that they can distinguish categories from other objects and that clicking on the category's title brings them one level deeper in the hierachy.
+For example, if the user intent is to pick a course from a category that interests them, they might apply the mental model of navigation they know from a file manager: They expect that they can distinguish categories from other objects and that clicking on the category's title brings them one level deeper in the hierachy.

 Ideally, the mental model of the user aligns with the interface model provided.
 Issues arise when these models clash e.g. an important button or information cannot be found when and how the user expects it.

 Because ILIAS offers many different user roles, dozens of different object types and a variety of vastly different possible actions, guessing the current user intent and matching their mental model at a given moment can be challenging.

-Many potentially possible options and properties need to be displayed at once to support many possible mental models at once.
-This often leads to screens and objects filled with so many properties and options that finding a specific one might feel cumbersome.
+Therefore many places in ILIAS default to supporting many possible mental models at once.
+This often leads to screens and objects filled with so many properties and options that finding a specific one might feel cumbersome and overwhelming especially to new users.

+Consequently, we explored if we can meet the user intent a bit more closely, ideally reducing the amount of properties shown without accidentally cutting important information.

-However, we did identify 3 general types of models in ILIAS, where closely matching a user's mental model while accordingly controlling the selection of information shown seems very feasible:
+We identified 3 general types of models, where closely matching a user's mental model while accordingly controlling the selection of information shown seems feasible in ILIAS:

 * Making a quick choice
 * Comparing before choosing